m00npants/onlineshop/src/main/java/readme.md

     - easier to read , maintain and expand.
     - you can now remove products from orders
     - Added an alternative to start the app with UI
+    - added so you can add a new customer
+    - added so you can delete a customer